2012 in Kenyan football: Confederation Cup

 The 2012 CAF Confederation Cup began on February 18, 2012, and ended on November 25, 2012.
-Gor Mahia qualified for participation in the tournament as 2011 FKL Cup champions.
+Gor Mahia qualified for participation in the tournament as the 2011 FKL Cup champions.
 They were knocked out on aggregate in the preliminary round by Ferroviário de Maputo, who advanced to the first round.
 The Mozambican club had also requested to postpone the second leg by a week.